ETERNITY BANDS & ANNIVERSARY RINGS THAT SPARKLE | ENJOY 10% OFF | SHOP NOW

-However, the presence of silica or iron, prevents the formation of ruby.
-Since this are both very commonly present in the earth’s crust, rubies are rare to find.
+However, the presence of silica or iron prevents the formation of a ruby.
+Since these are both very commonly present in the earth’s crust, rubies are rare to find.
 To add to that, corundum is also a rare mineral.

-The majority of rubies have imperfections that are formed naturally when the ruby is developing in the earth.
-These characteristics are commonly referred to as rutile needles, or silk.
+The majority of rubies have imperfections that are formed naturally when the ruby is developing within the earth.
+These characteristics are commonly referred to as rutile needles or silk.
 These rutile needles are a distinguishing factor between natural and lab-created rubies.
 Check out more information about ruby inclusions and clarity.

 For thousands of years, the brilliant coloring has made the Burmese Ruby practically irresistible.
 Its durability only increases the ruby’s worth.
 Rating at a 9 on the Mohs scale, it is closely related to sapphires and only slightly softer than diamonds.
 Constructed of the mineral corundum, the Burmese Rubies have attracted prices up to $100,000 per carat in the past, making them some of the most valuable gems in the world.
-However, it is more typical to find a ½ to 1 carat Burmese Ruby at a price of $300 to $3,000 per carat.
+However, it is more typical to find a ½ to 1 carat Burmese Ruby for $300 to $3,000 per carat.
 Rubies from Myanmar that are above the 4 carat range, have exponentially higher prices as they are immensely rare.
-Overall, while rubies from other destinations can have high value, the look and value of a ruby is always judged against a Burma ruby.
+Overall, while rubies from other destinations can have high value, the look and value of a ruby are always judged against a Burma ruby.
 Burmese rubies are the standard in excellence.
-As with most rubies, rubies from Burma are also heat treated.
+As with most rubies, rubies from Burma are also heat-treated.
 This reduces inclusion visibility and brings out their fiery red color.
-Rubies that have not been heat treated and are still beautiful, are quite rare and valuable.
-Heat treatment is all natural and permanent.
-It forever enhances the beauty of a ruby and increases it’s value.
-With Clarity uses Burmese rubies that have been vetted for quality, sparkle and purity.
+Rubies that have not been heat-treated and are still beautiful, are quite rare and valuable.
+Heat treatment is all-natural and permanent.
+It forever enhances the beauty of ruby and increases its value.
+With Clarity uses Burmese rubies that have been vetted for quality, sparkle, and purity.
 We also ensure that all Burmese rubies comply and exceed standards for responsible mining and importing practices.